 2016 ODAC Indoor Track and Field Men's Coach of the Year

-Bill Cooper will begin his sixth season as the head mentor of the Randolph College cross country and track and field programs in 2017-2018.
+Bill Cooper will begin his seventh season as the head mentor of the Randolph College cross country and track and field programs in 2018-2019.

 In his time as head coach of the programs, the cross country and track and field teams have seen great success.
 Randolph's cross country teams has seen every record broken during that time.
 The men have set new top times and have seen runners finish in the top five of the Virgina 4-Miler on multiple occassions.
 The women have done the same, with multiple racers coming in at the top of the women's race in the Virginia 4-Miler.